lemmadriaga/AlgoViz/README.md

 - **Project Management**: Oversees coordination between frontend and backend development.
 - **Version Control**: Implements GitHub for collaboration and documentation.
 - **Scalability**: Ensures the application is robust and future-proof.
+- **Security Measures**: Guarantee the safety of users by hashing their passwords and validating their inputs.

 ## Technology Stack